 Find a person with the necessary qualifications and fill out the Proctor Registration form.
-If you have extenuating circumstances, speak to staff about it and we will work out something.
+If you have extenuating circumstances, speak to the staff about it and we will make appropriate arrangements with you.
 When you are taking a live class, you will need to make sure that the instructor has the email address for your proctor when you begin the class.
 You may register more than one proctor.